When I started planning my 7 days in New Zealand one of the first things that popped up online were photos of the Roys Peak hike.

 Sunblock cream: The hike is all along the side of a mountain with no trees or shade whatsoever.
 Especially if you’re visiting in summer you might want to bring sunblock cream with you to avoid getting sunburnt.

-Wind block jacket: Even if you’re hiking Roys Peak in summer and on a sunny day there’s no harm in packing a light wind block jacket in your backpack.
-There’s a chance that the wind will pick up close to the peak, especially if you’re all sweaty from the hike you don’t want to just stand there and get cold.
+There’s a chance that the wind will pick up close to the peak, and especially if you’re all sweaty from the hike, you don’t want to just stand there and get cold.

 What is it actually like to hike Roys Peak?
 An honest review